Blog Cover Image

 Both models start in the mid-$40Ks and can climb well above $70K when optioned up.
 However:

-- Ford offers frequent financing specials, often including 0% APR for qualified buyers
+• Ford may offer financing specials, including low APR offers for qualified buyers

-🎯 Verdict: You’ll find value either way at Brown Motors — and we’ll help you compare side-by-side with full transparency.
+Verdict: You’ll find value either way at Brown Motors — and we’ll help you compare side-by-side.

 There’s no one-size-fits-all answer here.
 That’s why Brown Motors proudly sells and services both the Ford F-150 and RAM 1500 — so you can compare them without bias.